All Products

 Preprocess data

-After data is read, data preprocessing is required to meet the input requirements for model training or prediction.
+After reading data, preprocess it to meet the input requirements for model training or prediction.
 Machine Learning Designer provides various data preprocessing and large model data preprocessing components.

-You can also use the SQL Script component to prepare a custom SQL script that is used to implement features.
-The following script shows an example on how to convert data types for input features:
+Alternatively, use the SQL script component to prepare a custom SQL script that implements features.
+The following script shows how to convert data types for input features:

 select age,